Lisa Vanderpump And Kyle Richards’ Feud Comes To A Head On ‘RHOBH’ As Kyle Suggests Lisa Leaked A Story

 “You always say when you look at the article, you have to see who benefits, right?”
 Richards says.

-According to Richards, she believes it was the Vanderpump Dogs Foundation that benefitted from the story while Kemsley was forced to suffer through the bad press.
+According to Richards, she believes it was the Vanderpump Dogs Foundation that benefitted from the story, while Kemsley was forced to suffer through the bad press.

 “I’m in a really bad position here…because as your friend I want to say, ‘That is not true!
 I don’t believe that.’
 But I don’t, I don’t feel that Ken!”
 Richards explains.